A few months ago, my closest friends shared the most exciting news anyone could ask for - they're having a baby!

 But there is one thing in particular that has really struck me about this couple.
 They've committed to giving their baby the best of everything, without breaking the bank.
 Are you in this same position but trying to figure out what the costs of having a baby will mean to your budget?
 Let's discuss this.

-If you are having a baby, outside of celebrating this amazing news, the next thing on your mind is probably what it will cost.
+If you are just starting your family or having a second baby, outside of celebrating this amazing news, the next thing on your mind is probably what it will cost.
 Here are some key expenses for before and after delivery to keep in mind as you map out your budget.

 1. Prenatal care and delivery costs